 Texas Online Sports Betting Updates

 At the time of this writing, the online betting industry in Texas is pretty bare-bones.
-You won’t be able to place any online sports bets, play any online casino games aside from those on sweepstakes sites, or play online poker except for sweepstakes platforms like Global Poker.
+You won’t be able to place any online sports bets, play any online casino games aside from those on social/sweepstakes sites, or play online poker except for social/sweepstakes platforms like Global Poker.

 Texas is not allowed to ban electronic bingo on tribal lands since it is not a game that is prohibited by state law, according to a June 2022 5-4 ruling from the Supreme Court.